jenkins-infra/docker-openvpn/README.md

 ```

 * Sign the certificate request: `./easyvpn sign <CN_to_sign>`
-  * by default this will create a Client Configuration file for the "default" VPN (vpn.jenkins.io), and store this file in  `./cert/ccd/default/`
+  * by default this will create a Client Configuration file for the "private" VPN (private.vpn.jenkins.io), and store this file in  `./cert/ccd/private/`
-  * For private.vpn.jenkins.io, you have to add the "private" network as argument: `./easyvpn sign --net=private <CN_to_sign>`.
-The generated ccd file will be stored in `./cert/ccd/private/`
 * A git commit is automatically created on the local branch
 * Push the approval commit on the current pull request with `git push` (the remote and local branch name are configured by the `gh` command line)
 * Approve and merge the Pull Request to the `main` branch with the signed CRL